Michael Smith (rugby league, born c. 1947): Club career

-Mick Smith made his début for Featherstone Rovers on Saturday 31 October 1964, and he played his last match for Featherstone Rovers during the 1976–77 season, he appears to have scored no drop-goals (or field-goals as they are currently known in Australasia), but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored 2-points, consequently prior to this date drop-goals were often not explicitly documented, therefore '0' drop-goals may indicate drop-goals not recorded, rather than no drop-goals scored.
+Mick Smith made his début for Featherstone Rovers on Saturday 31 October 1964, and he played his last match for Featherstone Rovers during the 1976–77 season.

 Career records

 The Featherstone Rovers most tries in a match record of six tries is jointly held by; Chris Bibb, Brad Dwyer, and Mike Smith, Smith scored six tries against Doncaster on Saturday 13 April 1968.

 Testimonial match

 Mick Smith's benefit season/testimonial match at Featherstone Rovers took place during the 1974–75 season.

 Coaching career

 Mick Smith has coached Doncaster Toll Bar Under-16s.

 Honoured at Featherstone Rovers

 Mick Smith is a Featherstone Rovers Hall of Fame inductee.